-One of the most often asked questions by wire workers, especially those new to wire jewelry making, is what type of wire do I use for a piece of jewelry?
-While I feel that the choice of wire is a personal preference for most jewelry makers and much of the decision is also connected to the type of jewelry you are making, there are a few general rules of thumb that you can follow when first starting out.
+One of the most often asked questions by wire workers, especially those new to wire jewelry making, is what type of wire to use for a piece of jewelry.
+The choice of wire is a personal preference for most jewelry makers, and much of the decision is also connected to the type of jewelry you are making, there are a few general rules of thumb that you can follow when first starting out.
 Then, as you start to work with wire, feel free to experiment because these rules are often made to be broken.

 Wire comes in three different forms of hardness: dead soft, half-hard, and full-hard.
 Below are some basic definitions for each type:

 Wire comes in a variety of shapes such as round, square, and half-round.
-In most (though not all) of the wire projects I post on this site.
-I use round wire, and it tends to be the most versatile.
+In most—though not all—of the wire projects I post on this site.
+Round wire tends to be the most versatile.
 Artists who prefer to make wire wrapped style jewelry usually use a lot of square and half-round wire.
 They’ll use the half-round to wrap around the square when attaching the wires together.

 In the US, the size or thickness of wire is measured in gauge (also spelled gage) while in most European countries they measure it in millimeters.
-Below is a list of the different sizes and what I normally use each size for along with some other helpful information.
-The Rio Grande gems and findings catalog provides measurements in gauge, inches, and millimeters, and I used it for some of the following information.
+Below is a list of the different sizes and what each size is normally used for, along with some other helpful information.
+The Rio Grande gems and findings catalog provides measurements in gauge, inches, and millimeters, and it is the source of some of the following information.

-26 and 24 gauge (.40mm - .50mm) – This size is good for beads that have small holes in them such as pearls.
-I usually buy this in half-hard, and I like to use if to make pearl and wire bracelets by creating a bead and wire chain.
-In an ounce of 26 gauge wire there is about 76 feet and in 24 gauge there is about 48 feet of wire.
+- 26 and 24 gauge (.40mm - .50mm): This size is good for beads that have small holes in them such as pearls.
+In half-hard hardness, it is great for making chain jewelry, like pearl and wire bracelets by creating a bead and wire chain.
+In an ounce of 26 gauge wire, there is about 76 feet, and in 24 gauge there is about 48 feet of wire.

-22 and 21 gauge (.65mm - .71mm) – I use these sizes a lot, though not many vendors seem to carry 21 gauge.
-These are both very versatile sizes because they are pretty thick but most beads (like crystals and stone beads) can fit on them.
-I buy this normally in dead soft, and I use these sizes to make bead and wire chains and also for a variety of jewelry findings, which I often make like ear wires or head pins.
-I sometimes make clasps with these sizes as well but only if the piece isn’t too heavy.
-One ounce of 22 gauge has about 31 feet and 21 gauge has about 24 feet of wire.
+- 22 and 21 gauge (.65mm - .71mm): These are both very versatile sizes because they are pretty thick, but most beads (like crystals and stone beads) can fit on them.
+Using dead soft hardness, you might use these sizes to make bead and wire chains and also for a variety of jewelry findings, like ear wires or head pins.
+You might also make clasps with these sizes as well, but only if the piece isn’t too heavy.
+One ounce of 22 gauge has about 31 feet, and 21 gauge has about 24 feet of wire.

-20 gauge (.80mm) – This is about the thickest wire I use for the most part.
-It is good for making clasps because it’s still pretty easy to work with but is strong as well.
-I normally buy this in dead soft.
+- 20 gauge (.80mm): This wire is good for making clasps because it’s still pretty easy to work with but is strong as well.
+Dead soft is a good hardness for this use.
 You can get about 19 feet of 20 gauge wire when you buy it by the ounce.

 This is by no means a complete list of sizes, but it will give you a good place to start.
-As I said, it is up to you to find your own wire jewelry path, but I hope this information has at least started you on your journey.
+It is up to you to find your own wire jewelry path, but hopefully, this information has at least started you on your journey.